-The Board has appointed Kyran McLaughlin as the Senior Independent Director.
-Mr McLaughlin is available to shareholders who have concerns that cannot be addressed through the Chairman, Group CEO or CFO and leads the annual Board review of the performance of the Chairman.
-Mr. McLaughlin has advised the Company that he plans to retire from the Board in summer 2020 and he will not seek reelection at the September 2020 AGM.
-He will be replaced as Senior Independent Director by Ms. Louise Phelan in summer 2020.
+The Board has appointed Louise Phelan as the Senior Independent Director.
+Ms. Phelan replaced Kyran McLaughlin as Senior Independent Director in June 2020.
+She is available to shareholders who have concerns that cannot be addressed through the Chairman, Group CEO or Group CFO and leads the annual Board review of the performance of the Chairman.